By Shana Abé

 The 4th book and final… oh wait!
 It isn’t.
 I finish the book and see an epilogue and then some facts about the next book, and I’m like: What?
 There is another book?
 And then, oh right!
 I know exactly about whom the other book would be all about.

 I have too many words to describe Shana’s books, some of them contradict themselves.
-The heroine, got to my nerves sometimes, I don’t why maybe the way he did things or how things turn out for her, I don’t know.
+The heroine, got to my nerves sometimes, I don’t why maybe the way she did things or how things turn out for her, I don’t know.
 Thinking about it, the main male character, or the combination of the two sometimes made want to be inside the book and slap them both, since there were things, which were rather obvious and they were all like: oh!
-What is this happen?
+Why is this happening?
 How is it possible?

 For me they were crystal clear.